Jeff Astle: Retirement, death and legacy

 In the same year it was claimed by a neurosurgeon that Astle had died as a result of chronic traumatic encephalopathy (CTE), a disease previously associated with boxers.

 On the day after his death, West Bromwich Albion held a minute's silence in honour of Astle, before their home match against Black Country rivals Walsall.
 Albion striker Jason Roberts scored the only goal of the game and celebrated by removing his jersey to reveal a T-shirt bearing Astle's image.

 His funeral at St Peter's Church, Netherseal, in Derbyshire, was attended by hundreds of football fans.
 Astle was cremated following the service.
 Fantasy Football League returned for a number of special editions after Astle's death; the first programme being preceded by a minute's silence, in the style of those held at football matches.
 In November 2002, Astle's widow Laraine said that she would take legal action over his death.

 The Jeff Astle Gates at The Hawthorns.

 Astle had been worshipped as a hero by the Albion fans, who would often sing (to the tune of Camptown Races):

 "Astle is the king, Astle is the king, the Brummie Road will sing this song, Astle is the king".

 The chant is still heard at the Hawthorns.
 Following his death, a campaign was launched to fund a set of gates dedicated to his memory at the ground.
 The gates, which are situated on Birmingham Road, close to the Woodman Corner, were unveiled on 11 July 2003.
-In April 2003, Midland Metro named a AnsaldoBreda T-69 tram in his honour.